M.Ed. Concentration in Literacy and Language

 The Master of Education with a concentration in Literacy and Language also enables candidates holding an Initial License in Elementary, Early Childhood, English, or Teacher of Students with Moderate Disabilities to meet the requirements for Professional Licensure in Elementary, Early Childhood Education, English, or Teacher of Students with Moderate Disabilities.
 The additional supervised practicum is not required for candidates seeking Professional License in these four (4) fields.

 The licensure program also conforms to the Standards for Reading Professionals as developed by the International Literacy Association.
-These standards were approved by the National Council for Accreditation of Teacher Education (NCATE).
+These standards were approved by the National Council for Accreditation of Educator Preparation (CAEP).

 This program requires successful completion of ten (10) courses and an oral comprehensive examination.
 A professional portfolio, completed as part of the degree program and based upon the Massachusetts Department of Elementary and Secondary Education Professional Standards for Licensure, must be completed and submitted to the advisor of the Literacy and Language program six-to-eight weeks prior to the oral comprehensive exam.

-The Massachusetts Department of Elementary and Secondary Education requires teachers seeking the Initial Specialist Teacher: Reading License to have at least an Initial Teaching License and at least one year of experience under that license.
+The Massachusetts Department of Elementary and Secondary Education requires teachers seeking the Initial Licensure as a Specialist Teacher: Reading to have at least an Initial Teaching License and at least one year of experience under that license.

 Education Core Courses (3)